Introduction

-Cumbia: The Heartbeat of Colombia
+Cumbia: The Sound of a Nation

 Vallenato: Storytelling Through Song